Azure/azure-ulib-c/doc/code_style.md

     UCHAR* bar_data;
 } BAR_HEADER_DATA;
 ```
 To avoid user misunderstanding, private structures should be placed in the header file in the `internal` directory.
-So, in this case, if a module needs to have a private structure exposed as a handle, without expose the internal fields, it should create the structure in the `internal` directory and only a typedef for it in the xx_api.h.
+So, in this case, if a module needs to have a private structure exposed as a handle, without exposing the internal fields, it should create the structure in the `internal` directory and only a typedef for it in the xx_api.h.
 For example, the `bar_do_something` control block, should be defined in the *bar_do_something.h* as:
 ```c
 typedef struct BAR_INTERNAL_DO_SOMETHING_STRUCT
 {